leavjenn/SmoothDateRangePicker/README.md

 ## Usage

-Since SmoothDateRangePickerFragment is a subclass of DialogFragment, the usage is just like other DialogFragment:
+Since SmoothDateRangePickerFragment is a subclass of DialogFragment, the usage is just like other DialogFragment.

+**Instantiation, the default selected date is set to today:**
 ```
 SmoothDateRangePickerFragment.newInstance(SmoothDateRangePickerFragment.OnDateRangeSetListener callBack)
 ```
-The default selected date is set to today.

-Specify the default selected date:
+**Instantiation, specify the default selected date:**
 ```
 SmoothDateRangePickerFragment.newInstance(SmoothDateRangePickerFragment.OnDateRangeSetListener callBack,
 int year, int monthOfYear, int dayOfMonth)